Birational geometry and localisation of categories: Preliminaries and notation

-In this paper, we shall mainly work within the category of \emph{$F$-varieties} $\Intsep(F)=\Intsep$: objects are $F$-varieties (\ie integral separated $F$-schemes of finite type) and morphisms are all $F$-morphisms.
-We shall also consider subcategories of $\Intsep$ as in \cite[\S 8]{loc}, \eg smooth, quasi-projective, etc. We retain the notation used in \loccit Moreover, for any subcategory $\sC$ of $\Var$, we shall write $\sC_\dom$ for the subcategory of $\sC$ with the same objects, and morphisms the dominant morphisms of $\sC$.
+Let $\Intsep(F)=\Intsep$ be the category of \emph{$F$-varieties}: objects are $F$-varieties (\ie integral separated $F$-schemes of finite type) and morphisms are all $F$-morphisms.
+We write $\Sm(F)=\Sm$ for its full subcategory consisting of smooth varieties.
+As in \cite{loc}, the superscripts $^\qp,^\proper, ^\proj$ respectively mean quasi-projective, proper and projective.